Beyond Shannon Limits: Quantum Communications through Quantum Paths: Preliminaries

 \subsection{Quantum Capacity}

-Different notions of capacity can be defined for a quantum channel, depending on what type of information has to be sent, i.e. quantum or classical \cite{Ben-97,SmiSmoWin-08,Wil-13,Dev-05,Llo-97,SalEblChi-18}.
+A fundamental property of a communication channel is its \textit{capacity}, which establishes the maximal rate of information that it can transfer under appropriately chosen encoding/decoding operations.
+For a quantum channel, different notions of capacity can be introduced depending on the nature of information to be transferred between the communication parties, i.e., quantum or classical~\cite{Ben-97,SmiSmoWin-08,Wil-13,Dev-05,Llo-97,SalEblChi-18}\footnote{We refer the reader to \cite{KouCacSim-22} for a concise introduction to the different notions of quantum channel capacities.}.

-In the following, we restrict our attention to the transmission of quantum information, and thus we adopt the definition of quantum capacity $\mathcal{Q}(\mathcal{N})$ of a noisy quantum channel $\mathcal{N}$ as in \cite{SmiSmoWin-08,SalEblChi-18,Dev-05,Llo-97}.
+In the following, we restrict our attention to the transmission of quantum information, and, thus, we adopt the definition of quantum capacity $\mathcal{Q}(\mathcal{N})$ of a noisy quantum channel $\mathcal{N}$ as in \cite{SmiSmoWin-08,SalEblChi-18,Dev-05,Llo-97}.
 Specifically, the quantum capacity $\mathcal{Q}(\mathcal{N})$ is defined as the number of qubits transmitted per channel use in the limit of asymptotically many uses \cite{SalEblChi-18}, and it coincides with the entanglement-generating capacity as proved in \cite{Dev-05}.
-To provide a formal definition of the quantum capacity $\mathcal{Q}(\mathcal{N})$, we must introduce the notion of \textit{coherent information}.
-To this aim, the following definitions are needed.
+In order to define formally the quantum capacity $\mathcal{Q}(\mathcal{N})$, we provide the necessary notions step by step, starting with the formal definition of a \textit{quantum channel} and ending with \textit{coherent information}.

-\begin{defin}[Quantum Channel] Let us denote with $A$ and $B$ the input and output quantum systems of a quantum communication channel $\mathcal{N}$, which is described mathematically by the completely-positive linear map \cite{BarNieSch-97}:
+\begin{defin}[Quantum channel] Let us denote with $A$ and $B$ the input and output quantum systems of a quantum communication channel $\mathcal{N}$, which is described mathematically by the completely-positive linear map \cite{BarNieSch-97}: